Center on Transnational Policing

 CTP aims to expand the initiative by developing courses that incorporate community engagement events, allowing students not only to learn about issues of policing, social justice, and community wellbeing through coursework, but also to engage in hands-on projects and meaningful civic engagement by taking part in community events that bring together police torture survivors, activists, residents, and local students.

-auditorium at the university of Tokyo
+Lecture at the University of Tokyo

 Princeton–University of Tokyo Strategic Partnership Project: “Policing, Public Space, and Democracy”